tkurtbond/tkurtbond.github.io/posts/2011/09/25/ive-got-a-problem/index.rst

 .. slug: ive-got-a-problem
 .. date: 2011-09-25 00:58:39 UTC-05:00
 .. tags: rpg
-.. category: gaming
+.. category: gaming/rpg
 .. link:
 .. description:
 .. type: text

-I've got a problem — I like RPGs just as area of study and as artifacts, even if I never get to play a particular RPG.
+I've got a problem — I like RPGs just as an area of study and as artifacts, even if I never get to play a particular RPG.
 When I was younger I'd buy new systems just to compare them, even if I never expected to play them.
 Even now I sometimes buy multiple editions of